pojntfx/nebulark/README.md

 ## Overview

-Nebulark is a distributed computing system build on WebAssembly, WebRTC and IPFS which runs in the browser.
+Nebulark is a distributed computing system for the browser built on WebAssembly for compute, WebRTC for networking and IPFS for storage.

 ### Components